 deepica mutyala on ‘gloss angeles’

 Deepica Mutyala, founder and CEO of Live Tinted, understands that trust is earned and built slowly over time.
-On Gloss Angeles, she shared a persistent reality in the beauty industry.
-Lighter shades continue to outsell deeper complexion shades, even at companies built for historically overlooked communities.
+On Gloss Angeles, she was transparent about the realities of scaling a business.

 As does the risk.